 - Trigeminal neuralgia and other types of cranial nerve inflammation are headaches.

 Migraine headaches are caused by inflammation or irritation of structures surrounding the brain or affecting its function.
-Although the brain itself does not have pain nerve fibers, it can cause headaches in the neck, skull, and face.
+Although the brain doesn’t have pain nerve fibers, it can cause headaches in the neck, skull, and face.
 Systemic diseases, including infection or dehydration, may have associated headaches.
 Changes in blood flow or after trauma can also cause headaches.
-Changes in brain chemistry may also be associated with headache.
+Changes in brain chemistry may also be associated with headaches.
 For example, drug reactions, drug addiction, and drug withdrawals can cause pain.

-Every person’s body anatomy is different, so past headaches are important.
+Every person’s body anatomy is different, so past headaches are essential.

 Common symptoms of tension headaches are:

 - Pain starting from the back of the head and neck is often described as any tension or high pressure.
 This pain can spread in the area to completely cover the head.

 - Intense pressure is felt on the forehead or the eyebrows with temporal and anterior muscles.

 - The intensity of the pain may vary.
 Generally, however, this pain does not deprive people of social activities.
 The pain usually affects both sides of the head.

 - Does not cause pain, nausea, vomiting, or sensitivity to light and sound.